 Having a checklist and following it is super important!
 There are so many things you need to do to even get the RV ready to hit the road.
 If you miss a step something could break or even worse you could be putting yourself and others in danger.

-Even as experienced, full-time Rvers this is a rule we set for ourselves.
+Even as experienced, full-time RVers this is a rule we set for ourselves.
 Navigating down unfamiliar roads and though campgrounds is not fun in the dark.
 Setting up in the dark without much lighting just makes the process more difficult and slower too.
 Sometimes things happen and you’ll arrive later than expected.
 Make sure you at least have some sort of lights or flashlights on hand to help you get set up.

 Be prepared with a toolkit and other RV essentials on your first trip out, you never know what might happen.
 Things break and need fixed from time to time (even on new RVs) so it’s important to at least have some basics on hand.